robbstark/RepData_PeerAssessment1/PA1_template.md

 answer the questions on the Assignment 1 and includes everything needed to reproduce the results.

+*Note: The instructions were not clear about this, but I have decided not to have the script install libraries on other student's systems.
+This Rmd file calls require() for needed libraries only.
+You must manually install any missing libraries (such as gridExtra) to reproduce the results.*

 ## Loading and preprocessing the data
 The source file is included in the git repository and should be in the current working directory if the repository is cloned correctly.
-I unzipp the data, read it, and convert the date column to the "Date" class.
+I unzip the data, read it, and convert the date column to the "Date" class.

 ```r